-A multi-service mesh management plane adopting, operating and developing on different service meshes.
-Meshery faciliates learning about functionality and performance of service meshes and incorporates collection and display of metrics from applications running on or across service meshes.
+The service mesh management plane adopting, operating and developing on different service meshes.
+Meshery facilitates learning about functionality and performance of service meshes and incorporates the collection and display of metrics from applications running on or across service meshes.
 Meshery provides this high-level functionality:

 - Service Mesh Lifecycle Management